xabbu42/Master/arbeit.md

 and non-principal positive families are mapped to distinct proof variables.
-A LP-realization is *normal* if the corresponding realization function is normal and the $CS$ is injective. ^[TODO probably shoud not misuse normal here for non-principal positive families]
+A LP-realization is *normal* if the corresponding realization function is normal and the $CS$ is injective. ^[TODO probably should not misuse normal here for non-principal positive families]
 \End{definition}

 \Begin{theorem}[Realization] \label{realization}